kitnil/awesome/README.md

 ## Shell

+- [fnt](https://github.com/alexmyczko/fnt) - apt for fonts, the missing font manager for macOS/linux
+- [tuxi](https://github.com/Bugswriter/tuxi) - Tuxi is a cli assistant.
+Get answers of your questions instantly.
 - [wp-install-from-cli](https://github.com/juanmacivico87/wp-install-from-cli) - This repository contains a script for install WordPress with WordPress Commands Line Interface
 - [menu-searx](https://github.com/MossyMossMoss/menu-searx) -
 - [RadareEye](https://github.com/souravbaghz/RadareEye) - A tool made for specially scanning nearby devices[BLE, Bluetooth & Wifi] and execute our given command on our system when the target device comes in-between range.